fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs zip %}
-The postal code or ZIP code associated with the user's address.
+The postal code or ZIP code associated with the record.
 {% enddocs %}

 {% docs cause_notes %}